manwaring/lambda-wrapper/README.md

 All of the events bellow have a corresponding wrapper which provides a deconstructed method signature exposing parsed/unmarshalled request parameters and helper response methods.

 1. [API Gateway](#api-gateway) with support for cors headers and 200, 302, 400, and 500 responses
+1. [API Gateway HTTP API](#api-gateway-http-api) with support for cors headers and 200, 302, 400, and 500 responses
 1. [CloudFormation Custom Resource](#cloudformation-custom-resource) with support for CloudFormation successes and failures
 1. [DynamoDB Stream](#dynamodb-stream) with support for success and failure responses
 1. [Lambda Authorizer](#lambda-authorizer) with support for creating access policies for successfully authorized requests